Thank you for joining me today!

 The ones to throw away (duplicates, damaged beyond repair, unrecognizable, no sentimental value).

 Before you get started, make sure you gather everything together.
 It's very annoying to sort through several boxes and think you're done, only to discover a couple other boxes in the guest bedroom closet.

 Labeling: There is no perfect method to labeling, only what works for you.
 As long as you pick one system and stick with it, that is already a big step forward.
 The two main methods are chronological (i.e. everything up until the kids left for college) and thematic (i.e. our vacations, everything from the Jones side of the family vs. the Smith side, and so on).

 For folder and file names, I like "Last name, first name, date, occasion" (i.e. Jones, Elizabeth, 1942, graduation).
 If you have two people with the same name, just add their birth year.

-For Philadelphians: If you are not up to scanning photos yourself, there are some good options.
-The PhotoLounge on the 1900 block of Chestnut Street does all sorts of digitizing (VHS tapes, cassette tapes, photos, slides, negatives, etc.) and they will give you a discount if you tell them I sent you.
+For Philadelphians: The PhotoLounge on the 1900 block of Chestnut Street does all sorts of digitizing (VHS tapes, cassette tapes, photos, slides, negatives, etc.) They will give you a 20% discount if you tell them I sent you.
+The code for the discount is "clemencescouten".
 They also have a very convenient drop-off and pick-up service.

 There is an enormous amount of information on the internet.
 A good place to start is here with my beginners guide to archiving.
 If you want more information, the Library of Congress has terrific guides to download as well.